AnshumanTripathi/anshumantripathi.github.io/content/blog/container-logging.md

 ## Push logs directly from the container to the logging backend

 The containers can be configured to collect their logs and push them directly to the logging aggregator.
 This approach allows the application to control how the logs are moved to the logging aggregator.
 However, this approach comes with the caveat that the application needs to be integrated with a log scraping and pushing mechanism.
 This can make the application more complex and challenging to troubleshoot.
 Furthermore, fetching logs with `kubectl logs` will not work since logs are not managed by the kubelet.

+Pushing logs directly from the container shifts the responsibility of log aggregation to the application itself.
+This approach can be beneficial in scenarios where an application requires custom log handling or needs to aggregate logs independently from the cluster-wide logging system.
+However, it's important to consider the added complexity this method introduces to the application and its potential impact on maintainability.

+# Conclusion

+Container logging is a crucial aspect of modern application development and management.
+We've explored various logging mechanisms in Docker and Kubernetes, from basic log capture to advanced architectures like node-level agents and sidecars.
+Each approach offers unique benefits and trade-offs in terms of performance, scalability, and ease of implementation.

+As container environments continue to evolve, effective logging strategies become increasingly important for debugging, monitoring, and maintaining applications.
+Whether you choose to use node-level logging agents, sidecar containers, or direct log pushing, the key is to implement a solution that best fits your specific use case and infrastructure requirements.

+By understanding these logging concepts and architectures, developers and operations teams can make informed decisions to enhance their container observability and streamline their troubleshooting processes.

 # References
 [^1]: https://docs.docker.com/config/containers/logging/configure/